Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ADuring this episode you'll hear segments of all the different shanty singers and crews and groups and you'll get to hear some of their songs that they sing.

-Speaker AI'm going to introduce you to a roving reporter that has been co opted upon the Shipshape and Bristol Fashion podcast.
+Speaker AI'm going to introduce you to a roving reporter that has been co opted upon the Shipshape and Bristol Fashion podcast and it is the one and only Ollie, also known as Shanty Boy.

 Speaker AOllie.